Back To Top

 • 1Accreditation(s)

-Addiction Recovery Systems LLC is located in Charlottesville, Virginia.
-They offer special programs for Pregnant/postpartum.
+Sentara Medical Center - Outpatient Behavioral Health is located in Harrisonburg, Virginia.
+They offer special programs for Service members, Adult men, Adult women, Court referrals, Military families, Past domestic violence, Past sexual abuse, Past trauma, Mental health disorders, HIV/AIDS, Pregnant/postpartum, Veterans, Pain management, Seniors and Young adults.
 They do not provide payment assistance.
 They do not provide a sliding fee scale.
-They provide medication-based treatments.
+They do not provide medication-based treatments.

 • Ages Adults (Ages 26-64) Young Adults (Ages 18-25)